phuonglh/vlp/README.md

 To tag an input file and write the result to an output file of the same name (with generated suffix `.out`), using the default pre-trained model:

   `$spark-submit ner.jar -m tag -i <input-file>`

+The input file is a raw text file, each sentence on a line.
+A part-of-speech tagging model will be called before the name tagger is called to tag the sentences.

 To evaluate the accuracy on a gold corpus `vie.test`: